HEAL-SWIN: A Vision Transformer On The Sphere: Experiments

-For both the depth estimation and the semantic segmentation task, we compare the performance of HEAL-SWIN on the HEALPix images to that of the SWIN transformer on the original, i.e. flat and distorted fisheye images.
-The architecture and training hyperparameters were fixed by ablation studies for semantic segmentation on WoodScape unless stated otherwise.
-Furthermore, we use the same SWIN and HEAL-SWIN models for both semantic segmentation and depth estimation, and change only the number of output channels in the final layer.
+We compare the performance of HEAL-SWIN on HEALPix-projected fisheye images to that of the SWIN transformer on the original, i.e. flat and distorted images.
+The architecture and training hyperparameters were fixed by ablation studies for semantic segmentation on the WoodScape dataset unless stated otherwise.

 As a baseline, we use the SWIN transformer in a $12$-layer configuration similar to the ``tiny'' configuration SWIN-T from the original paper~\cite{liu2021Swin} with a patch size of $2\times2$ and a window size of $8\times 8$, adapted to the size of our input images.
-Since both tasks require predictions of the same spatial dimensions as the input, we mirror the SWIN encoder in a SWIN decoder and add skip connections in a SWIN-UNet architecture~\cite{swinunet}, resulting in a model of around $41\mathrm{M}$ parameters.
+Since both tasks require predictions of the same spatial dimensions as the input, we mirror the SWIN encoder in a SWIN decoder and add skip connections in a SWIN-UNet architecture, resulting in a model of around $41\mathrm{M}$ parameters.
 We found the improved layer-norm placement and cosine attention introduced in~\cite{liu2021swinv2} to be very effective and use them in all our models.

-For the HEAL-SWIN models, we use the same configurations as for the SWIN model with a (one-dimensional) patch size of $4$, mirroring the $2\times 2$ on the flat side and a window size of $64$, mirroring the $8\times 8$ on the flat side.
+For the HEAL-SWIN models, we use the same configurations as for the SWIN model with a patch size of $\npatch=4$, mirroring the $2\times 2$ on the flat side and a window size of $\nwindow=64$, mirroring the $8\times 8$ on the flat side.
 For shifting, we use the spiral shifting introduced in Section~\ref{sec:shifting} with a shift size of $4$, corresponding roughly to half windows.
 Again, we mirror the encoder and add skip connections to obtain a UNet-like architecture.
-Patch merging reduces the number of pixels by a factor of four leading to four windows per base pixel in the bottleneck.
 A table with the spatial feature dimensions throughout the network can be found in Appendix~\ref{app:heal-swin-model-details}.
 The shared model configuration gives our HEAL-SWIN model the same total parameter count as the SWIN model.

-For the semantic segmentation task we train all models on four Nvidia A40 GPUs with an effective batch size of $8$ and a constant learning rate of about $9.4\times10^{-4}$.
-For the depth estimation task we used an effective batch size of 4 and learning rates of $5\times 10^{-3}$ and $5\times 10^{-5}$ for the HEAL-SWIN and SWIN models respectively, chosen from the best performing models after a learning rate ablation.